Sovereign Cloud Germany: Digital Sovereignty for the Public Sector

 Why Public Authorities Need a Cloud Strategy Now

 The digital transformation of public administration is at a turning point.
 A cloud-first approach is no longer an option; it is a necessity.
-German authorities must act, and time is of the essence.
+German authorities must act, and time is of the essence — the Deutsche Verwaltungscloud has become a product, sovereign offerings from AWS, Delos, STACKIT and IONOS are live, and BSI C5:2026 sets the new bar.

 A well-designed Cloud Migration Roadmap provides the foundation.
 It connects technical requirements with regulatory mandates, placing BSI C5 compliance at the core.
 The ultimate goal is to achieve digital sovereignty in the cloud.